Adiksuu/Farmer-Game-Simulator/README.md

 To download it, just download the file game.py above.

 ### 💙 PAID (FULL ACCESS) VERSION
 The paid version of the game (FULL ACCESS) has access to many interesting options, of which there are still more and more!
-You can get the paid version after winning contests on my discord server or by purchasing it for $ 2. (only paysafecard) To purchase the game, please contact me via email or discord
+You can get the paid version after winning contests on my discord server.

 ### ❔ HOW TO USE
 To play this game, just download it (preferably its latest version)